cessinideveloper/Myworld-webapp/README.md

-# Microfrontends with Next.js and Module Federation
+# Myworld love Module Federation

 First came across [Microfrontends](https://micro-frontends.org/) on a Luca Mezzalira talk about the topic.
 It sounded very interesting on paper for big companies and I wanted to try it out.